Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ![](/resources/docs/proget-cran-connector.png){height="" width="50%"}

 Select "No, Create One Feed", as we will only need a single feed to proxy CRAN packages.
-You'll then need to name feed.
+You'll then need to name the feed.
 For this example, we will name it `public-cran`, and then click "Create Feed".

 ![](/resources/docs/proget-cran-publicfeed.png){height="" width="50%"}